"n'awqen" ~ En'owkin

 Guided interpretive programs provide schools with the educational programs that incorporate curriculum projects which use studies, cultural arts, story telling and Indigenous drama; thus raising visitor awareness around environmental values and the Syilx culture.

-WHERE: En'owkin Centre, Green Mountain Rd.
-Penticton, B.C
+The En’owkin Centre Gathering Space Lot 45 Green Mountain Road, Penticton, B.C

 En'owkin Programs and Departments